vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 The Sabbath is also a snapshot of the gospel, a weekly invitation to us: “Don’t rebel.
 Don’t try to save yourself.
 Rest in Me.”
 If we are willing, God can replace our carnal mind, which resists His will, with the born-again mind, which submits and rests in it, even when the “why” may not be fully understood {% rf 'John 14:15; 1 John 5:2–3' %}.
 Thus, the Sabbath becomes the ultimate sign of submission.[^9] Instead of working our way to heaven, it shows that we rest our way there.
 Instead of being a legalistic requirement, it is the ultimate antidote to legalism, a testament that we are resting from our own works {% rf 'Hebrews 4:10' %}, which are as “filthy rags,” because we have found rest in the works of Christ, which are free from every trace of sin {% rf 'Isaiah 64:6; 1 John 3:5' %}.
 This is why the gospel is good news: He is offering to exchange the unrest of sin for the rest of His perfect righteousness, to bring us back to heaven’s *sabbatismos*, where there is no rebellion and no sin—where all are at perfect rest in Him.

 If we refuse to begin to Sabbath here, we will not be able to Sabbath in heaven.
 Have you been resisting His rest?
-Now is the time to cease our rebellion, to raise the white flag of surrender, and to enter into God’s blessed *sabbatismos* through Christ.[^10] He is waiting to give it to anyone who is willing to receive it.
+Now is the time to cease our rebellion, to raise the white flag of surrender, and to enter into God’s blessed rest through Christ.[^10] He is waiting to give it to anyone who is willing to receive it.

 > And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby: and *came and preached peace to you which were afar off, and to them that were nigh.
 For through him we both have access by one Spirit unto the Father*.
 {% ct 'Ephesians 2:16-18' %}